The London Canal Museum welcomes visitors of all ages and abilities.

 - We require our staff and volunteers to be good role models and they

-may not use offensive language, make sexually suggestive comments, smoke or
+may not use offensive language, make sexually suggestive comments,smoke

-drink alcohol in the presence of child visitors.
+or drink alcohol in the presence of visitors;

-of children and the safeguarding of our own staff and volunteers:
+of children and vulnerable adults and the safeguarding of our own staff

-- Taking children home (theirs or the adult's) or in a private
+- Taking children or vulnerable adults in a private vehicle except in an emergency;

-- Doing things of a personal nature, that the child can do for his
+- Doing things of a personal nature that the child or vulnerable adult can do for him or her self or with the assistance of a carer;

 - Physical restraint, other than to prevent danger to the child or

-others, damage to property, or to prevent a criminal offence or serious
+vulnerable adult or to others, to prevent damage to property, or to prevent a criminal offence or serious anti-social behaviour;

 Other Policies Online